Tom Wright (rugby, born 1997): 2023–2024

-In 2023, Tom Wright, entering his fifth season with the Brumbies, transitioned permanently into the fullback role under new coach Stephen Larkham — a move widely regarded as both inevitable and strategic.
+In 2023, Tom Wright, entering his fifth season with the Brumbies, transitioned permanently into the fullback role under new coach Stephen Larkham, a move seen as inevitable.
 The departure of key backs Irae Simone and Tom Banks created a vacancy, while the high-profile signing of Australia sevens standout Corey Toole added further impetus for the reshuffle.
 Wright featured in 14 of the Brumbies' 16 matches, including both finals appearances, anchoring the backfield with consistency.
 Notably, his attacking output dipped compared to previous seasons, registering just three tries over the course of the campaign.
 Ahead of Round 3, The Canberra Times and The Sydney Morning Herald underscored the significance of Wright's positional shift by framing the Brumbies' clash with the Queensland Reds as a de facto audition for the Wallabies' fullback jersey, pitting Wright against the Reds' Jordan Petaia in a high-stakes early season litmus test.

 In 2024, Wright solidified his status as a cornerstone of the Brumbies' backline, featuring in all 16 matches of the season and being substituted only once.
-He concluded the campaign as the leading Australian try-scorer with 10 tries — ranking among the top five in the competition overall — and was lauded by RugbyPass as "one of the very best counter-attacking and broken-field runners in Super Rugby Pacific."
+He concluded the campaign as the leading Australian try-scorer with 10 tries, among the top five in the competition, and was lauded by RugbyPass as "one of the very best counter-attacking and broken-field runners in Super Rugby Pacific."
 Wright's impact extended well beyond the scoreboard.
 He ranked fourth in total carries (trailing only teammate Rob Valetini) and led the entire competition in metres run, finishing over 100 metres ahead of his nearest rival, the Chiefs' Etene Nanai-Seturo.
 He also placed fourth in defenders beaten, underscoring his potency with ball in hand and his ability to consistently challenge defensive structures.
 Building on his emergence in 2023 as a secondary playmaker, Wright's influence within the Brumbies' attacking framework deepened in 2024.
 He became a pivotal figure in orchestrating second- and third-phase movements, seamlessly combining with left-edge partner Corey Toole to form a lethal counter-attacking tandem.